dustynesemail-spec/Journalgame/README.md

 ## Hosting

-`index.html` includes all game styles and logic.
+`index.html` includes all game styles and logic; the `assets/` folder contains the five illustrations.
 No dependencies or build command are needed.
 GitHub Pages publishes the `main` branch from `/ (root)` over HTTPS.

 ## v0.1.2